 Martha’s Cottage is the first transitional home for older victims of abuse in Maine and one of very few such housing options in the country.
 The renovations of the house – whose exact location is not advertised to protect its residents – were funded through the US Department of Justice, Office on Violence against Women.

 We provide free transitional housing and supportive services to older Maine residents who are victims of abuse and who are in need of services to live free from abuse and mistreatment.
-Our cottages are located in Southern, Midcoast and Northern Maine.
+Our cottages are located in Southern and Midcoast Maine.

 The goal of this program is to help clients leave unsafe situations and transition into long-term safe housing of their choice.

 The house was named after Martha, who endured decades of abuse from her husband and shared her story to benefit others.
 This video chronicles the gradual progression of the abuse: the control, the isolation from family and friends, the constant threats and intimidation, and finally, Martha finding the courage to reach out for help.

 For more information, email Joanna Stokinger, Transitional Housing Team Leader.

 Martha's Story: A Lifetime of Walking on Eggshells